-Many users after upgrading to Windows 10, are getting error from adobe flash player.
-Error occurs while browsing web pages which has some flash content embedded on those.
-What happened is, Microsoft accidentally released the content debugger version of Flash Player in August Windows update (KB3087916) package.
+Many users, after upgrading to Windows 10, are getting the error from adobe flash player.
+The error occurs while browsing web pages, which has some flash content embedded on those.
+What happened is, Microsoft accidentally released the content debugger version of Flash Player in the August Windows update (KB3087916) package.
 So, even reinstalling flash player won’t fix this issue, as this problem is not from the Adobe side.
-So, the error is similar to as below:
+Thus, the error is similar to as below:

 Adobe Flash Player

 An ActionScript error has occurred.